Compositional equivalences based on Open pNets: Semantics of Open pNets

 \section{Semantics of Open pNets}

 This section defines the semantics of an open pNet as a translation into an open automaton.
-In this translation, the states of the open automata are obtained from the states of the pLTSs at the leaves of the composition.
-The predicates on the transitions are obtained both from the predicates on the pLTSs transitions and from the synchronisation vectors involved in the transition.
+In this translation, the states of the open automata are obtained as products of the states of the pLTSs at the leaves of the composition.
+The predicates on the transitions are obtained both from the predicates on the transitions of the pLTSs, and from the synchronisation vectors involved in the transition.

-The definition of bisimulation for open automata allows us to derive a bisimulation theory for open pNets.
+The definition of bisimulation for open automata allows us to derive the characterization and properties of a bisimulation relation for open pNets.
 As pNets are composition structures, it then makes sense to prove composition lemmas: we prove that the composition of strongly bisimilar pNets are themselves bisimilar.